alphagov/paas-cf-conduit/README.md

 Output from the command will report connection details for the tunnel(s) in the foreground, hit Ctrl+C to terminate the connections.

+### Conduit apps

+Traditionally `cf-conduit` creates an app to implement the tunnel.
+This app can be named with the `--app-name` option.
+The app `cf-conduit` created, will be deleted when the tunnel is closed. `--no-delete` option stops `cf-conduit` from deleting the app when the tunnel closes.

+### Reusing existing app

+An existing app can be reused, providing `--existing-app` flag with `--app-name`. `cf-conduit` will not delete an existing app while using this option.
+The existing app needs to be bound to the services we want cf-conduit to tunnel.

 ### Running database tools